Skip to content

 It can break your OS

 macOS and Linux rely on the system Python to run internal tools.
 Package managers, system utilities, and desktop components import modules from the system site-packages directory.
 Installing, upgrading, or removing packages in that directory can silently break those tools.
 On Ubuntu, for example, overwriting the system requests library can break apt itself.
+Windows doesn’t have this specific risk (nothing in the OS depends on Python), but the other two problems still apply to any Python you share across projects.

 It forces you into a single version